larq/compute-engine/README.md

     [FlatBuffer format](https://google.github.io/flatbuffers/)
     to convert and serialize Larq models for inference.
-    We provide a [LCE Converter](./docs/mlir_converter.md) with additional optimization passes to increase speed of execution of Larq models on supported target platforms.
+    We provide a [LCE Converter](./docs/mlir_converter.md) with additional optimization passes to increase the speed of execution of Larq models on supported target platforms.

 1. **Run inference**